enebular/docs/en/Releases/index.md

 # enebular agent Release Notes {#enebular-agent}

-## Latest Release - 2.2.0 (September 7th, 2018)
+## 2.2.0

-## New
+### New

-* Added a brand-new install script.
+- Added a one-step install script for quick and easy setup of enebular-agent
+- Added a tool to support simple AWS IoT Thing creation and setup
+- Added ability to do simple startup registration to have enebular-agent start at boot-time on Debian (systemd) based systems
+- Added ability to list all supported configuration options
+- Added support for command line options in order to allow use of the new configuration options and subcommands

-## Fixed
+### Fixed

-* Fixed an issue that caused enebular to report the connection status of AWS-IoT-connected enebular agent as "Connected" regardless of the *actual* connection status of the agent.
+- Fixed an issue that caused enebular to report the connection status of AWS-IoT-connected enebular agent as "Connected" regardless of the *actual* connection status of the agent.
+- Minor fix to enebular logging upload size handling
+- mbed-cloud-connector
+    - Add missing files that prevented it from being built
+    - Removed invalid characters from readme

-## Changed
+### Changed

-* Fixed an issue that caused enebular to report the connection status of AWS-IoT-connected enebular agent as "Connected" regardless of the *actual* connection status of the agent.
+- Updated the Node-RED version to 0.18.x
+- Updates to allow better connection status tracking on AWS IoT
+- Improved daemon usage support (syslog logging and process termination support)
+- Improved process management (startup and shutdown) of the Node-RED instance
+- Added quick setup explanation and further manual setup details to the readme files
+- Added integration tests

-## Known Issues
+### Known Issues

  N/A